The Rocks Travel Guide

 Take some time to enjoy the fascinating waters of the harbour as you watch sailboats and yachts.
-After you appreciate these gorgeous maritime views, walk along the weathered cobblestone streets of The Rocks to see interesting architecture from Sydney’s past.
+Walk along the weathered cobblestone streets of The Rocks to see interesting architecture from Sydney’s past.
 If you travel along the famous Argyle Street, you may see well-preserved terrace homes.
-Some of these structures have been standing since the 19th century, so take some time to learn about the culture and history of Sydney.
+Some of these structures have been standing since the 19th century.

 Experience the culture of the area by visiting one of the local pubs.
 You will appreciate a delicious meal of fresh fish and chips that is paired with a craft beer.
 Complete your adventure by listening to a local musician’s live performance.

 The Rocks weather this week

 To fully understand the historical beginnings of Sydney, you simply must learn about The Rocks.
 The Rocks was one of the first neighbourhoods to be constructed after the first fleet’s arrival.
 The British used the natural resources of the area to construct homes and shops, so sandstone was one of the primary building materials.
 The sandstone terrace houses that were created caused the area to be referred to as The Rocks.
 This title eventually became the official name of the area.